Shellfish allergy: Eating shellfish

 Once an allergic reaction has occurred it usually remains a lifelong sensitivity.
 The immune system overreacts to proteins found in shellfish, most commonly to tropomyosin, but often to other proteins, such as arginine kinase, myosin light chain and sarcoplasmic calcium-binding protein.
 The allergic reaction to fish is to a different protein, parvalbumin; there is no cross-reactivity between fish and shellfish allergy.

+It is important to identify the specific type of animal causing the reaction, as not all "shellfish" are biologically related and allergenic proteins can differ significantly between species.
+King crab, while commonly called a crab, it is not a “true crab” (belonging to the anomuran group rather than Brachyura), and it contains a unique allergen (malate dehydrogenase, MDH) not found in true crabs.

 Cross-contact

 Cross-contact, also referred to as cross-contamination, occurs when foods are being processed in factories or at food markets, or are being prepared for cooking in restaurants and home kitchens.
 The allergenic proteins are transferred from one food to another.

 Shellfish parasite

 The food-borne parasite Anisakis is a genus of nematodes known to be present in squid.
 Anisakis are directly infective to humans whenever infected squid (or marine fish) are consumed raw or slightly processed, causing a condition called anisakiasis.
 Symptoms from consuming live nematodes include severe abdominal pain, nausea, and vomiting.
 In addition, there can be an allergic reaction to Anisakis proteins, even if the food in question was frozen or cooked before being consumed, killing the nematodes, as some of the nematode proteins are resistant to cold and heat.
 Allergic reactions can include hives, asthma and true anaphylactic reactions.